Vui-Chee/korasi/features.md

 Must
+- [ ] configure group tag for all resources created by this tool
+- [ ] better hardware selection flow
+- [ ] display alternative UI in non-debug mode

 - [x] support stdin (eg. -y prompts to be received from opened session)
 - [x] shell subcommand to SSH into remote instance

-- [ ] configure group tag for all resources created by this tool
 - [x] respect .gitignore during syncing/upload
-- [ ] better hardware selection flow
-- [ ] display alternative UI in non-debug mode

 Nice-to-have
-- [ ] auto stop/terminate
 - [ ] auth login
+- [ ] show current billing
+- [ ] show pricing in select instance type options?
 - [ ] cargo remote run
 - [ ] cargo remote check
 - [ ] cargo remote test
+- [ ] auto stop/terminate
 - [ ] init subcommand (to initialize boiler code to test AVX intrinsics eg.)
-- [ ] show current billing
-  - [ ] show pricing in select instance type options?
-- [ ] way to "tunnel" into local service running in remote server
+- [x] way to "tunnel" into local service running in remote server

-What if you can open local vi to remote instance?
-Every change written to file will be immediately be synced to destination remote file.

-Useful only if you are vi user...

-FIX: user should be able to upload single file without specifying destination.
-./bin upload [file]

-no dst specified => default is root folder?

-DO NOT FOLLOW SCP completely

-UPLOAD != SCP

 1. dst must be a DIR that has been created